ParkJiYeoung8297/HUFS.CSE.DE-fake-it/README.md

-# Seeing Through Deepfakes: Explainable and Usable Multi-Task Framework with Deep Learning and LLMs
+# Seeing Through Deepfakes: An Explainable Multi-Task Detection Framework with Deep Learning and Large Language Models

 ---